'12 Days' ('12 Jours'): Film Review | Cannes 2017

 A cross between Depardon's Delits flagrants and The 10th Judicial Court: Judicial Hearings, which focused on French criminal law, and his 1988 film Urgences, which was also set in a psychiatric ward, this fascinating study of human behavior chronicles a legal procedure whereby individuals committed by force must appear before a judge within 12 days of their internment — thus the film's title — to determine whether or not they are fit for release.

-A haunting opening tracking shot takes us through the drab neon-lit hallways of a special unit inside the Centre Hospitalier Le Vinatier, where at-risk patients are brought by cops or loved ones to receive urgent psychiatric treatment.
-Given fake names in the film but otherwise partaking in real discussions, the patients tell their stories to a rotating team of local magistrates, who, with the help of medical records and testimony from lawyers and doctors, need to decide if they will remain institutionalized.
+A haunting opening tracking shot takes us through the drab neon-lit hallways of a special unit inside the Centre Hospitalier Le Vinatier, where at-risk patients are brought in by cops or loved ones to receive urgent psychiatric treatment.
+Given fake names in the film but otherwise partaking in real discussions, the patients tell their stories to a rotating team of local magistrates, who, with the help of medical records and testimony from lawyers and doctors, must decide if they will remain institutionalized.

-Depardon shoots the interviews in simple shot-reverse shots, with the judges listening to tales of depression, schizophrenia and other mental diseases that render the patients unable to function.
+Depardon shoots the interviews in simple shot-reverse shots, with the judges listening to tales of depression, schizophrenia and other mental illnesses that render the patients unable to function.
 One man is brought in for punching a random stranger in the head, and then pleads to be let go.
 A woman claims to suffer from severe workplace harassment at the French telecom company Orange, asking to be kept inside so she doesn't have to return to her job. ("I'm an open wound," she says at the end of her interview.)
 Another clearly deranged man argues with a judge that he's fit to move back in with his family, until we learn later on that he killed his own father.

 While most of 12 Days is set indoors, Depardon occasionally takes his camera outside for a few beautifully photographed sequences of the hospital grounds and surrounding landscape.
 Accompanied by the music of Oscar-winner Alexandre Desplat, these scenes serve as a counterpoint to the stark atmosphere within the ward, where heavily medicated patients wander around like zombies or scream from behind closed doors.
 The more we see of the outside world, the more we know why these people want to be set free.